 Shabnam had a dream of becoming a lawyer to fight inequality.
 Graduating in 2011, she wondered whether or not starting her practice was a good decision.
 Helping her husband get his green card, she gave immigration law a chance.

-But only for six months!
+"But only for six months!
+"Shabnam said.

 Six months turned into a year.

 I've learned to embrace the American in me.
 My American values!
 And I think nobody should live here ten, twenty, thirty, forty years feeling like a foreigner.
-If you're an American citizen whether it's for one day or a decade or ten years or twenty years, whether you're a citizen through birth or through your grandparents you own this country just as much as anybody else does."
+If you're an American citizen, whether it's for one day or a decade or ten years or twenty years, whether you're a citizen through birth or through your grandparents, you own this country just as much as anybody else does."

-During our discussion she talks about immigration system, given her education and her extensive experience.
-"At it's core, in my opinion the way the system is designed is set up to encourage US economic growth."
+She talks about the immigration system during our discussion, given her education and her extensive experience.
+"At its core, in my opinion, the way the system is designed is set up to encourage US economic growth."
 Then, she talks about different visas and how each benefits our economy while keeping families together.
 But

-Listen to her complete story here
+Listen to her complete story here.